aleshaleksey/fansys23/08-spell-list.md

 **Description**: Obtain a day's worth of *unprepared* food and water for a large mortal of your choice (or 4 medium).
 In doing so the vitality of the ground in the casting area is depleted until the end of the next harvest season. (+2+8)

-**Upcast**: The amount harvested increases by 1 large mortal's worth of food and water for every extra MP dice.
-The radius increases by 5ft for every extra 2MP dice.
+**Upcast**: The amount harvested increases by 1 large mortal's worth of food and water for every extra MP dice above 2.
+The radius increases by 5ft for every extra 2MP dice above 2.

 **Special**: Harvester mages are often used by marching or retreating armies for logistics and scorched earth.
 There would likely be ramifications to using this magic, especially on inhabited or claimed lands.
 - If the land is marginally fertile (eg fells, swamp, mountains) the harvest is 1/4 of the usual.